-- Do not touch the equipment during operation if the equipment or your body is wet. - Always be sure to stop the engine and remove the starter key before performing any equipment check or maintenance. - Do not operate the equipment with any doors or covers open.
+- Always be sure to stop the engine and remove the engine key before performing any equipment check or maintenance. - Do not operate the equipment with any doors or covers open.
 There is a danger of hair, body parts and other items being caught up in moving parts such as cooling fans and belts. - Do not modify the equipment and do not operate with parts removed.

 - Always be sure to stop the engine when inspecting fuel or refueling, and absolutely never perform such tasks near fire or other open flame.
-Wait until the engine has completely cooled before inspecting fuel or refueling. - Always be sure to wipe up any spilled fuel or oil. - Absolutely never use the equipment if there is a fuel, oil or cooling water leak, and be sure to always repair the leak before using. - Absolutely never inspect or perform maintenance to the equipment near fire or other open flame.
+Wait until the engine has completely cooled before inspecting fuel or refueling. - Always be sure to wipe up any spilled fuel or oil. - Spilled fuel and oil accumulates in the spill containment.
+Do not operate the equipment with liquid accumulated in the spill containment. - Absolutely never use the equipment if there is a fuel, oil or cooling water leak, and be sure to always repair the leak before using. - Absolutely never inspect or perform maintenance to the equipment near fire or other open flame.